Nothing personal, but many real estate agents will want to sell your property as quickly as possible and pocket the commission.

 So how do you find a trustworthy real estate agent?

 - Keep a close watch on recent auction and sales results in your area.

 - Consider hiring an independent valuer to determine the worth of your home.

 - Visit properties for sale in your area so you can work out whether an agent is overestimating or underestimating the value of your property.

-Another reason to visit other properties for sale is to assess agents' answers to questions such as "why is the owner selling?", "how negotiable are they on price?" and "how long has the property been on the market?"
-This gives an indication of how agents field these tricky questions.
+- Pay attention to how agents answer questions such as "why is the owner selling?", "how negotiable are they on price?" and "how long has the property been on the market?"
+This will give you a sense of how agents might field these tricky questions regarding your property.

-- Check the credentials and qualifications of the person you meet.
-They could be a salesperson under the agent's authority with less training and qualifications.
+- Are they merely a salesperson under the agent's authority with less training and qualifications?

 - Evidence of success in your area.

-- A market value assessment that appears accurate, when compared to your research, and perhaps an independent valuation as well.
+- A market value assessment that appears accurate based on your research.

 - A signed market value estimate or even a price guarantee.